 Job rotation can be for development or for career enrichment.
 The type of rotation shall be designated on the rotation agreement.

 Developmental rotation provides an employee with the opportunity to acquire new skills.
 The employee is not expected to initially perform the full range of duties but is expected to develop the skills necessary to perform them during the term of the rotation.
-An employee on developmental job rotation shall normally retain the same salary rate.
+An employee on a developmental job rotation retains the same salary rate.
+If the employee begins to perform the full range of duties of a higher classification and salary range, the agency must apply the pay practices outlined in State HR Policy 20.005.11, Pay Differentials.

 Career enrichment rotation provides the opportunity for an employee to use existing skills in a different setting.
-In this instance the employee is expected to satisfactorily perform essentially the full range of duties from the beginning of the rotation.
+In this instance the employee is expected to satisfactorily perform the full range of duties from the beginning of the rotation.

 In order to prevent potential disruptions, an employee on job rotation shall normally remain in the same position number and job profile and shall retain all rights, benefits, and privileges of the position.

 When the rotation is outside of state agencies, the parties involved shall determine, in advance, who will be responsible for workers' compensation premiums and claims.
-Such special conditions shall be reflected in the memo of agreement.
+Such special conditions shall be reflected in the Job Rotation Assignment Form.

 Salary, employee benefits and state contributions shall be provided by the agency which pays the employee on rotation.